almostengr/almostengrwebsite/web/docs/falconpitwitter/faq.md

 ## I have a question not answered.
 Where do I ask it?

-Please file an [Issue on the repo](https://github.com/almostengr/falconpitwitter/issues) if you have questions, comments, or bug reports about this application.
+Please file an [Issue on the repo](https://github.com/almostengr/falconpitwitter/issues) with your comment, question, or bug report.
 You may also reach out to the developer via Twitter [@almostengr](https://twitter.com/almostengr) or [@hplightshow](https://twitter.com/hplightshow).